Reporting Results of an Environmental Due Diligence Investigation

 Reporting the Results of a Phase II Environmental Site Assessment

 A Phase II Environmental Site Assessment generally includes drilling for the analysis of soil, soil gas, and groundwater.
-But these three media are not alike in terms of risk assessment and reporting obligations.
+However, these three media are not alike in terms of risk assessment and reporting obligations.

 Additional Testing to Make Sure

 A typical Phase 2 ESA report in California relates all onsite detections of soil and soil gas to screening levels.
 In most assessments, geologists and engineers also apply soil sample analytical data to geologic models to estimate risk.
 Some models focus on the extent of the contamination.
 Whereas other models focus on human exposure risks.
-Nonetheless, there is a professional and legal responsibility to recommend further action if the results of a Phase 2 Environmental Site Assessment suggests any of the following
+Nonetheless, there is a professional and legal responsibility to recommend further action if the results of a Phase 2 Environmental Site Assessment suggest any of the following

-- (1) the likelihood of contamination to groundwater near a potable source;
+- (1) the likelihood of contamination of groundwater near a potable source;

 - (2) there is a potential health risk to the occupants of the lot by mode of vapor intrusion; or